 - Offsite Investigation – A Safety Investigator will review documentation remotely to determine safety and compliance issues.

 - Onsite Focused Investigation – A Safety Investigator will focus on specific safety and compliance issues at your physical location.
 They may choose to interview your employees and inspect their vehicles.

-- Onsite Comprehensive Investigation – This is similar to the Onsite Focused Investigation, except the investigator will review your entire safety operation onsite.
+- Onsite Comprehensive Investigation – The investigator will review your entire safety operations onsite.